lazzarigioele/chlorocarfitter/README.md

 If selected, option "Porra" enable the classic Porra equations.
 Clicking on "Calculate" will show up Chl a and Chl b concentrations both in ug/uL and in nmol/uL.
 A Chl a/b ratio is also displayed.
 With "Porra" the normalization factor is ignored.

 If selected, option "Caffarri" enable a fitting using the Non-Negative Least Squares algorithm, in the classic version of Lawson-Hanson.
 Clicking on "Fit selected" will show up the pigments' concentrations in uM.
 Pigments considered are: Chl a, Chl b,  Chl (total cholorophyll), Beta80 (beta-carotene), Lute80 (lutein), Neo80 (neoxanthin), Viola80 (violaxanthin), Zea80 (zeaxanthin).
 Chl a/b and Chl/Car ratios are also provided.
 Clicking on "Fit selected" will also show up the graphical spectrum decomposition.
-Concentrations in uM are divided by the normalization factor specified by the user (default: 1).
+Normalized values are displayed in the lower part of the report.
+Normalization factor `norm` is specified by the user (default: 1).
+Normalized values (nPigm) are calculated as follows: `nPigm` = `norm` * `Pigm [uM]` / (`Chl a [uM]` + `Chl b [uM]`).

 ### Saving the results

 The button 'Fit all & Save' automatically fits all the different samples using the algorithm specified, and saves the results in an Excel file.
-Here, the normalization factor is ignored.
+Here, the normalized values are shown in the rightmost part of the table.

 ### Bugs and future versions